Grants for Creative Individuals

 The answer is that it could.
 The exact impact depends on your benefit program and its rules and guidelines.
 Is your benefit program limited by income?
 Is that income calculated monthly or annually?
 Does your benefit have a “cap” on how much you can have in your checking or savings account every month?
 Questions like these are crucial to understanding a grant’s potential effects.

-Your best approach before applying for a Mass Cultural Council grant is to research the rules of your benefits program.
-That way you can plan for possible impacts.
-This fact sheet will offer some information to guide that planning.
+Your best approach before applying for a Mass Cultural Council grant is to research the rules of your benefits program so you can plan for possible impacts.
+This fact sheet will offer some basic information and resources that can help guide you in that planning process.

 General Things to Know